Photograph by Hermann Korte

 His writings extend to such diverse topics as violence, sport, ageing and dying, time, work, art, poetry, utopias and the relations between the sexes.
 He likened networks of interdependent human beings - 'figurations' as he called them - to a dance: in constant flux yet structured.
 His approach has come to be known as ‘figurational sociology’, or more generally – because its appeal is far wider than professional sociologists alone – figurational studies.

 The Norbert Elias Foundation was established in 1983 on the initiative of Norbert Elias himself, its aim being to stimulate research in the social sciences, especially in light of his own broad vision for them.
 When Elias died on 1 August 1990, the Foundation was his sole legatee, thereby inheriting the copyrights on his published works and unpublished manuscripts.

-The Foundation supports and promotes the now-worldwide interdisciplinary Figurational Research Network, publishes the twice yearly research newsletter Figurations, organises conferences, awards stipends for research on Elias's papers in the Deutsches Literaturarchiv (DLA) in Marbach am Neckar, and every two years since 1999 has awarded the Norbert Elias Prize for the best first book written by a social scientist.
+The Foundation supports and promotes the now-worldwide interdisciplinary Figurational Research Network, publishes the twice yearly research newsletter Figurations, organises conferences, awards stipends for research on Elias's papers in the Deutsches Literaturarchiv (DLA) in Marbach am Neckar.

-Most recently, the Foundation has sponsored the new online journal Human Figurations, devoted to the study of 'long-term perspectives on the human condition'.
+Since 2012 the Foundation has also sponsored the new online journal Human Figurations, devoted to the study of 'long-term perspectives on the human condition'.
 The journal is edited by Dr Katie Liston (University of Ulster) and published by MPublishing, the publishing arm of the University of Michigan.
 For further details, and to submit articles, click here.